U.S. flag

 Parents of a male proband

-• The father of an affected male will not have HIGM1 nor will he be hemizygous for the CD40LG pathogenic variant; therefore, he does not require further evaluation/testing.
+• The father of an affected male will not have the disorder nor will he be hemizygous for the CD40LG pathogenic variant; therefore, he does not require further evaluation/testing.

-• If a male is the only affected family member (i.e., a simplex case), the mother may be a heterozygote or the affected male may have a de novo pathogenic variant, in which case the mother is not a heterozygote.
+• If a male is the only affected family member (i.e., a simplex case), the mother may be a heterozygote, the affected male may have a de novo CD40LG pathogenic variant (in which case the mother is not a heterozygote), or the mother may have somatic/gonadal mosaicism.
+Approximately one third of males who represent simplex cases have the disorder as the result of a de novo CD40LG pathogenic variant.

 Sibs of a male proband.
 The risk to sibs depends on the genetic status of the mother:

 Offspring of a male proband.
-Affected males transmit the CD40LG pathogenic variant to:
+Affected males transmit the CD40LG pathogenic variant to all of their daughters and none of their sons.

 Heterozygote Detection